ronshrb/Algotrade/README.md

 - Find optimal portfolio allocations for different risk-return profiles
 - Analyze asset correlation for effective diversification

+### 4. Investment Simulator Tab
+- Simulate how an initial investment would have grown over time in each optimal portfolio
+- No need to select a forecast start or end date—simulation uses the full available period
+- Visualize portfolio value evolution with interactive charts
+- Compare different optimal strategies (Max Returns, Min Volatility, Max Sharpe Ratio)

 ## Standalone Modern Portfolio Theory (MPT) Tool

 For users specifically interested in portfolio optimization, a standalone version of the MPT tool is available: